 The virtual private network service provider runs 759 servers within 38 countries and 64 cities.

 The types of servers vary among OpenVPN, Bridge, and WireGuard.
-Their website provides real-time information on each server to keep an eye on maintenance, service issues, and server status.
+Their website provides real-time information on each server to monitor maintenance, service issues, and server status.

-Due to reduced transfer fees, you can get a 10% discount with Mullvad when using crypto.
+Due to reduced transfer fees, get a 10% discount with Mullvad when using crypto.

 Also, unlike any other VPN, you can pay with cash.
 They explain how everything works on their website.